 Broker-Dealers.
-PI is a limited purpose broker-dealer and currently serves as the distributor and principal underwriter of the PIMCO Funds, PIMCO Variable Insurance Trust, PIMCO Equity Series, PIMCO Equity Series VIT, PIMCO ETF Trust, PIMCO Managed Accounts Trust, PIMCO Flexible Credit Income Fund and PIMCO Flexible Municipal Income Fund.
-PI also provides services such as marketing support for initial offerings of PIMCO-managed closed-end mutual funds and shareholder servicing thereafter, performs marketing and shareholder services with respect to certain offshore funds (such as PIMCO Funds: Global Investor Series plc), acts as placement agent for certain Private Funds and certain Affiliate Clients, may, for a fee or without a fee, participate in the private placement of co-investment vehicles, and as sub-placement agent for certain access funds managed by third party investment advisers
+PI is a broker-dealer that serves as the distributor and principal underwriter of the PIMCO Funds, PIMCO Variable Insurance Trust, PIMCO Equity Series, PIMCO Equity Series VIT, PIMCO ETF Trust, PIMCO Managed Accounts Trust, and PIMCO interval funds.
+PI also provides services such as marketing support for initial offerings of PIMCO-managed closed-end mutual funds and shareholder servicing thereafter, performs marketing and shareholder services with respect to certain offshore funds (such as PIMCO Funds: Global Investor Series plc), acts as placement agent for certain Private Funds and certain Affiliate Clients, may, for a fee or without a fee, participate in the private placement of co-investment vehicles and in investments that may be purchased by or sold by Accounts, and as sub-placement agent for certain access funds managed by third-party investment advisers ("Access Funds") which Access Funds invest substantially all of their assets in PIMCO Private Funds or Registered Funds, and provides marketing services with respect to the CITs.
+PI also acts as solicitor for certain Client Accounts (including the Wrap Programs).

-("Access Funds") which Access Funds invest substantially all of their assets in PIMCO Private Funds, and provides marketing services with respect to the CITs.
-PI also acts as solicitor for certain Client Accounts (including the Wrap Programs) and acts as solicitor for certain accounts managed by Gurtin.
 PIMCO employees who are involved in marketing or soliciting these products are also licensed, registered representatives of PI.
 These employees, in appropriate circumstances and consistent with Clients' objectives, recommend to investment management Clients or prospective clients the purchase of shares in PIMCO Funds or other PIMCO-managed investment companies or pooled investment vehicles that PI distributes or underwrites or PIMCO advisory services.

 With the exception of the Access Funds, these investment companies or pooled investment vehicles typically pay investment management and supervisory and administrative fees to PIMCO, and certain share classes pay distribution and/or service fees to PI, including 12b-1 fees, sales loads, and/or contingent deferred sales charges.
 In addition to these fees and charges, PIMCO pays, from its own profits, a fee to PI for marketing and related services that PI provides to certain PIMCO Registered Funds.
-Certain of PI's registered representatives are employees of PI, in which case such PI employees are also supervised persons of PIMCO.
+Certain of PI's registered representatives are employees of PI, in which case such PI employees are supervised persons of PIMCO.